Goals and Philosophy

 Right tool for the right purpose

 Because our goals are high, the focus must be clear.
 Vaadin is designed for creating web applications.
 It is not designed for creating websites or advertisement demos.
-You may find, for example, JSP/JSF or Flash more suitable for such purposes.
+You may find, for example, JSP/JSF more suitable for such purposes.

 Simplicity and maintainability